Nationwide Arena

-Nationwide Arena is a multi-purpose arena in Columbus, Ohio, United States.
+Nationwide Arena is a multi-purpose arena in the Arena District of Columbus, Ohio, United States.
 Since completion in 2000, the arena has served as the home of the Columbus Blue Jackets of the National Hockey League (NHL).
-It is one of two facilities in Columbus, along with Greater Columbus Convention Center, that hosts events during the annual Arnold Classic, a sports and fitness event hosted by actor, bodybuilder, and former Governor of California Arnold Schwarzenegger.
+It is one of two facilities in Columbus, along with the Greater Columbus Convention Center, that hosts events during the annual Arnold Classic, a sports and fitness event hosted by actor, bodybuilder, and former governor of California Arnold Schwarzenegger.

 History

 Nationwide Arena was built near the site of the former Ohio Penitentiary, which had an eastern border of West Street.
 The arena itself is built over the prison's former parking lot.
 The arena's parking lot and an apartment complex are built where the prison formerly stood.
 The arena was constructed in 2000.

 On March 16, 2002, 13-year-old Brittanie Cecil was struck in the head by a deflected puck during the Blue Jackets' game against the Calgary Flames at Nationwide Arena.
 She died two days later, becoming the only NHL fan to be killed in a game-related accident.
 As a result of her death, the NHL mandated safety netting in all its arenas.

 In May 2012, Columbus Mayor Michael B. Coleman made a pitch to the National Basketball Association (NBA) requesting an expansion or relocated team be moved to Nationwide Arena.